If You Bought a TelexFree AdCentral or AdCentral Family Package, a $22.5 Million Class Action Settlement May Affect Your Rights

 b) the name and contact information for all legal counsel(s) that you have consulted with as it relates to TelexFree or that represent you;

-c) A statement saying that you wish to be excluded from the Settlement Class in In re TelexFree Securities Litigation – Case No. 4:14-md-2566-TSH, as to the Fidelity Bank Defendants for which you wish to retain your rights to sue; and
+c) A statement saying that you wish to be excluded from the Settlement Class in In re TelexFree Securities Litigation – Case No. 4:14-md-2566-TSH, as to the TD Bank, IPS Defendants and Mitchell/Telecom Logic Defendants for which you wish to retain your rights to sue; and

 d) Your signature and the date you sign.